Arlington Municipal Airport (Texas)

 Arlington Municipal Airport is five miles south of Arlington, in Tarrant County, Texas.
 The airport is at the intersection of Interstate 20 and South Collins Road; it is a reliever airport for Dallas/Fort Worth International Airport and Dallas Love Field.

 Several companies operate aircraft services on the airport property, including the Bell Helicopter division of Textron.

 Most U.S. airports use the same three-letter location identifier for the FAA and IATA, but this airport is GKY to the FAA and has no IATA code.

+History

+In August 2025, E-Space announced plans to build a headquarters at the airport.
+Ground for the 480,000 sqft facility was broken that October.

 Facilities

 The airport covers 500 acre at an elevation of 628 feet (191 m).
 Its single runway, 16/34, is 6,080 by 100 feet (1,853 x 30 m) concrete.

 In the year ending December 31, 2015 the airport had 88,222 aircraft operations, average 242 per day: 98% general aviation, 1% air taxi, <1% airline, and <1% military.
 200 aircraft were then based at this airport: 163 single-engine, 14 multi-engine, 14 jet, 8 helicopter and 1 glider.